Call-Me-Doc/origins_lore_/Characters/CallMeDoc_.md

 Quotes
  //"as long as you don't break anyone else's shit, I don't really care" - Doc, after being asked if someone could build at [[Subject 54]] for the 3rd time that day
  //"If they're not at least 85% lean, they're not shulkers"
+ //"HOW ARE YOU UNCONCIOUS, YOU GOT HIT BY MISSILES"